Course Description

 About the Course

-Under the supervision of a periodontist, prosthodontist, oral maxillofacial surgeon, dental anesthesiologist, oral radiologist, and other experts, you will receive cutting-edge, clinician-centered tips to maximize surgical success and identify and avoid common complications in implant dentistry.
+Under the supervision of a periodontist, prosthodontist, oral maxillofacial surgeon, oral radiologist, and other experts, you will receive cutting-edge, clinician-centered tips to maximize surgical success and identify and avoid common complications in implant dentistry.
 Our hands-on educational approach ensures you can confidently apply your newly acquired skills in private practice.

 We’re Not Done Yet – It Gets Better!